 “I’m not telling anyone,” I reply, trying to keep my voice low and steady.
 “What is it?”

-Her eyes are endless, bottomless pools.
-She puts her finger to her mouth, gently, then turns her head to the side so I can see the places where, carefully, she’s taken her long, golden hair and hacked it clean off.
+Her eyes are bottomless pools.
+She puts her finger to her mouth, gently, then turns her head to the side so I can where she’s taken her long, golden hair and hacked it off.

 I suck in a breath.
-I try to think of something to say– something comforting?
+I try to think of something to say.
+Something comforting?
 Something cruel?
-I want to ask her why, for what reason, what she was thinking, but the words get caught in my throat.
+I want to ask her why, what she was thinking, but the words catch in my throat.
 She turns to me, my half-bald sister, and her expression is horribly, painfully lost.
-She reaches a dripping hand forward, to clutch at my arm, imploring me through words thick like syrup, “Can you fix it?”
+She reaches a dripping hand to clutch at my arm, imploring me through words thick like syrup, “Can you fix it?”

 Two and a half years earlier: Margot, my mother, and I are standing in the fitting room at the downtown tailor’s.
-The shop is small, but lavishly decorated with floor-length curtains and an overhead chandelier.
-Margot is standing in the center of the room, decked out in a shimmering, floor length dress the color of burnt roses.
-She surrounded by mirrors, reflected onto the walls over and over again – an endless repetition of sisters.
-She keeps turning over her shoulder, craning her neck to catch a glimpse of herself from odd angles, and then twirling around just enough to send the dress spinning in a gossamer fray of cloth.
+The shop is small but lavishly decorated with velvet curtains and a chandelier.
+Margot is standing in the center of the room, decked out in a shimmering, floor-length dress the color of burnt roses.
+She’s surrounded by mirrors, reflected onto the walls over and over.
+She keeps looking over her shoulder, craning to catch a glimpse of herself from odd angles, and then twirling around just enough to send the dress spinning in a gossamer fray of cloth.

-I am lounging on a bench along the back wall, head resting in the little crook made by the drywall corner, listening to faint elevator music and trying not to fall asleep.
-I watch a spider advancing along the beige carpeting, and think, mildly, of donuts.
+I lounge on a bench against the wall, listening to the faint elevator music and trying not to fall asleep.

 I whip my head around.
-My mother is holding a hanger with a plastic dress bag on it, which she seems to have materialized out of nowhere.
+My mother is holding a hanger with a plastic dress bag on it.
 I send her a seething, smoldering glance.
 “There is no way you are getting me to put that on.”